Pir Shalyar: Pir Shalyar

-“Pir Shalyar” word is made of three sector which each of them has different meaning,” Pir” from the point of view of Mithraism said to some one who has passed the 7 stages of this creed.
-“Sha” is told whose have magnitude and greatness that could catch people’s attention.
-“Liyar” is the third part of word and means mate, deputy and agent.
-Actually “Pir Shalyar” has been an historical myth that was living hundreds of years ago under the name of king of kings or master of masters.
+The word "Pir Shalyar" consists of three parts, each of them has different meaning.
+"Pir" from the point of view of Mithraism is said to someone who has passed the seven stages of this creed.
+"Sha" is told whose have magnitude and greatness that could catch people's attention.
+"Liyar" is the third part of the word and means mate, deputy and agent.
+Actually, "Pir Shalyar" has been an historical myth that was living hundreds of years ago under the name of king of kings or master of masters.

 Pir Shalyar from the laymen perspective:

-From the laymen perspective, Pir Shalyar is the second name of Seyyed Mostafa who has changed the sacred book of the first Pir Shalyar under the name of “epistemology of Pir Shalyar” and has written about Islamic doctrine, moreover he changed her name to Mostafa, the son of God.
+From the laymen perspective, Pir Shalyar is the second name of Seyyed Mostafa who has changed the sacred book of the first Pir Shalyar under the name of "epistemology of Pir Shalyar" and has written about Islamic doctrine, moreover he changed her name to Mostafa, the son of God.

-Who is the first “Pir Shalyar”:

-As written in historical books, Pir Shalyar is Siaw the son of Jamasb was living 150 years before BC.
-He has been a Zoroastrian follower and the writer of the book “Epistemology of Pir Shalyar”.
+As written in historical books, the first Pir Shalyar is Siaw the son of Jamasb was living 150 years before BC.
+He has been a Zoroastrian follower and the writer of the book "Epistemology of Pir Shalyar".

-Who is the 2nd” Pir Shalyar”:

-The 2nd Pir Shalyar is Seyyed Mostafa Khodadadi, who was living in the age of Sheikh Abdul Qadir Gilani in the year 561 AH and has been totally familiar with thoughts an idea of first Pir Shalyar.
+The second Pir Shalyar is Seyyed Mostafa Khodadadi, who was living in the age of Sheikh Abdul Qadir Gilani in the year 561 AH and has been totally familiar with thoughts an idea of first Pir Shalyar.
 Seyyed Mostafa has changed the Zoroastrian creed in the book and added the Islamic teaching instead.